Luton Town F.C.–Watford F.C. rivalry

 South-eastern English football clubs Luton Town and Watford have been rivals since their respective formations in the late 19th century.
 The clubs are respectively from Luton, Bedfordshire, and Watford, Hertfordshire, and for this reason a match between the two teams is sometimes called a "Beds–Herts Derby".
 Another name occasionally used in the press is "M1 Derby", which comes from the M1 motorway, which passes both towns.

+Luton currently play at Kenilworth Road which has a capacity of 12,000.
+Watford currently play at Vicarage Road, with a capacity of 22,200.

-The clubs were both founded during the 1880s (Watford in 1881 and Luton Town in 1885), with the first recorded game between them on 5 December 1885, when Watford Rovers beat Luton Town 1–0 in a friendly match at Vicarage Meadow.
-The two clubs met competitively for the first time in the Third Round Qualifying of the 1898–99 FA Cup on 29 October 1898 at Dunstable Road.
-This resulted in a 2–2 draw, with Luton Town winning the replay at Cassio Road on 2 November 1898, 1–0.
-Since then, there have been 119 competitive Beds–Herts Derbies.
-Luton Town hold the superior record in these matches, with 54 victories to Watford's 37; there have been 29 draws.
-The most decisive result in a Luton Town–Watford game was Luton Town's 5–0 victory at Kenilworth Road in January 1926.
-There have been three incidences of 4–0, two won by Watford; in September 1929, Luton Town beat Watford 4–0 at Vicarage Road, in October 1997, Watford beat Luton Town 4–0 at Kenilworth Road, and 25 years later, Watford won 4-0 in October 2022 at Vicarage Road.
+The clubs were both founded during the 1880s, with Watford having been founded in 1881, and Luton Town in 1885.
+The first recorded game between both teams took place on 5 December 1885, when Watford Rovers beat Luton Town 1–0 in a friendly match at Vicarage Meadow.
+The two clubs met competitively for the first time in the third round qualifying of the 1898–99 FA Cup on 29 October 1898 at Dunstable Road.
+This resulted in a 2–2 draw, with Luton winning the replay 1–0 at Cassio Road on 2 November 1898.

+In total, there have been 123 meetings between both teams.
+Luton Town hold the superior record in these matches, with 56 victories to Watford's 38, as well as 29 draws.
+The most decisive result in a Luton Town – Watford game was Luton Town's 5–0 victory at Kenilworth Road in January 1926.
+There have been three instances of a 4–0 score, with two won by Watford.
+In September 1929, Luton beat Watford 4–0 at Vicarage Road.
+In October 1997, Watford beat Luton 4–0 at Kenilworth Road, and again 25 years later, in October 2022 at Vicarage Road.